Predicting integers from continuous parameters

 Bitwise shows significantly worse performance on image data, with bits per dimension more than double that of Dalap in most cases.
 This is particularly pronounced in the mixture setting, where Bitwise achieves 8.02 bits per dimension on CIFAR10 compared to Dalap's 3.02.
-The high RMSE values for Bitwise (e.g., 5051.66 on CIFAR10 mixture models) further confirm that representing pixels bit-by-bit introduces substantial prediction errors, likely due to the cascade effect where errors in high-order bits compound into large absolute errors.
+The high RMSE values for Bitwise (e.g., 5051.66 on CIFAR10 mixture models) further confirm that representing pixels bit-by-bit introduces substantial prediction errors.

 The discretized continuous distributions (Laplace and Dnormal) show reasonable performance but generally fall short of Dalap.
 Laplace performs well on CIFAR10 in both settings but struggles on MNIST (24.47 bits per dimension in the non-mixture case), suggesting that simple discretization may not capture the distribution effectively for all image types.
 Dnormal exhibits similar patterns, with particularly poor performance on grayscale images.